 Add fresh milled pepper to taste.

-Take a frying pan, add the diced bacon or Italian pancetta and this can be done while the pasta is cooking.
+Take a frying pan, add the diced bacon (Italian pancetta) and this can be done while the pasta is cooking.

 Cook for a couple of minutes stirring often the bacon with a wooden spatula until the fat has become transparent and slightly crisp.